-10. The GEF provides financial support to developing countries and countries with economies in transition to help them address environmental issues and meet the objectives of the multilateral environmental conventions.5 Every four years per the replenishment cycle, the GEF develops strategies to guide the allocation of funding within each focal area - biodiversity, land degradation, climate change, persistent organic pollutants, and international waters.
-As shown in Table 2, while the particular language varies, all of the strategies developed over the last three cycles call for GEF to support efforts to strengthen legislative and/or regulatory frameworks.
-In this regard, the strategies recognize that countries need strong rules founded in law to establish protected areas, prohibit trade in endangered species, control water use, reduce reliance on fossil fuels, ban or restrict the use of certain chemicals, and regulate other behavior that has a negative impact on the environment and the well-being of their citizens.
+The GEF provides financial support to developing countries and countries with economies in transition to help them address environmental issues and meet the objectives of the multilateral environmental conventions.
+1 Every four years per the replenishment cycle, the GEF develops strategies to guide the allocation of funding within each focal area-biodiversity, land degradation, climate change, POPs, and international waters.
+As shown in table 2.1, while the particular language varies, all of the strategies developed over the last three cycles call for GEF to support efforts to strengthen legislative or regulatory frameworks, or both.
+In this regard, the strategies recognize that countries need strong rules founded in law to establish protected areas, prohibit trade in endangered species, control water use, reduce reliance on fossil fuels, ban or restrict the use of certain chemicals. and regulate other behavior that has a negative impact on the environment and the well-being of their citizens.

-11. GEF support to countries is provided primarily through projects undertaken by GEF Agencies in concert with eligible government and non-governmental organizations.^{6,} Projects can take the form of a Full-sized Project (FSP) with GEF funding of more than US\$ 2 million, a Medium-sized Project (MSP) with GEF funding of US\$ 2 million or less; or an Enabling Activity (EA) defined as a "project for the preparation of a plan, strategy or report to fulfill
+GEF support to countries is provided primarily through projects undertaken by GEF Agencies in concert with eligible government and nongovernmental organizations.2 Projects can take the form of a full-size project with GEF funding of more than \$2 million, a medium-size project with GEF funding of \$2 million or less; or an enabling activity defined as a "project for the preparation of a plan, strategy or report to fulfill commitments under a Convention."
+Efforts to strengthen legislation or regulations are typically a component of broader projects; these projects may also include demonstration initiatives, financing schemes, direct capital investment, capacity building and other activities.

-5 The GEF serves as a financing mechanism for the Convention on Biological Diversity (CBD), United Nations Framework Convention on Climate Change (UNFCCC), the United Nations Convention to Combat Desertification, Stockholm Convention on Persistent Organic Pollutants, and the Minamata Convention on Mercury.
-6 Projects are implemented through 18 GEF Agencies: Asian Development Bank (ADB), African Development Bank (AfDB), Brazilian Biodiversity Fund (FUNBIO), Conservation International (CI), Development Bank of Latin America (CAF), Development Bank of Southern Africa (DBSA), European Bank for Reconstruction and Development (EBRD), Food and Agriculture Organizaton of the United Nations (FAO), Foreign Economic Cooperation Office - Ministry of Environmental Protection of China (FECO), Inter-American Development Bank (IADB), International Fund for Agricultural Development (IFAD), International Union for Conservation of Nature (IUCN), United Nations Development Programme (UNDP), United Nations Environment Programme (UNEP), United Nations Industrial Development Organization (UNIDO), West African Development Bank (BOAD), World Bank Group (WBG), and the World Wildlife Fund (WWF-US).
+1The GEF serves as a financing mechanism for the Convention on Biological Diversity, the United Nations Framework Convention on Climate Change, the United Nations Convention to Combat Desertification, the Stockholm Convention on Persistent Organic Pollutants, and the Minamata Convention on Mercury.

+2Projects are implemented through 18 GEF Agencies: the Asian Development Bank; the African Development Bank; the Brazilian Biodiversity Fund; Conservation International; the Development Bank of Latin America; the Development Bank of Southern Africa; the European Bank for Reconstruction and Development; the Food and Agriculture Organization of the United Nations; the Foreign Economic Cooperation Office, Ministry of Environmental Protection of China; the Inter-American Development Bank; the International Fund for Agricultural Development: the International Union for Conservation of Nature; the United Nations Development Programme; the United Nations Environment Programme; the United Nations Industrial Development Organization; the West African Development Bank; the World Bank Group; and the World Wildlife Fund.